the-jamesjackson/idx-sde/README.md

 - Browser back button works as expected
 - Easy to add more pages in the future

+### Why resolve city names against the database?
+- The `L_City` column is matched exactly, so an unrecognized name silently returns zero results — indistinguishable from "no listings match"
+- City names are loaded once and cached, letting abbreviations, punctuation, and misplaced spaces resolve locally without an API call
+- Matching against stored spellings keeps the column bare in SQL (`L_City IN (...)` rather than `LOWER(TRIM(L_City)) = ...`), so the existing index on the column applies

+### Why rate limit natural search?
+- Every search costs a Claude API call, so an uncapped endpoint is an uncapped bill
+- The limit sits in front of the route, so rejected requests never reach the model

 ### Why an LLM for natural language search?
 - Maps free-form user intent onto the same structured filters the standard search already supports, rather than building a brittle keyword parser
 - Runs server-side so the API key is never exposed to the browser